paulscherrerinstitute/gitutils/Readme.md

         > gitutils login
         ```
 > After the username and password are provided the token is fetched and saved on the local home directory in ~/.gitutils_token.
 As a verification, a list of owned projects will be fetched to validate the token.

+### CLONEGROUP

+1. The clonegroup command clones all the existing projects from a specified group.
+    - To clone all projects of ```group_name```:

+        ```bash
+        > gitutils clonegroup <group_name>
+        ```

+    > This will clone each repo into its specific folder, depending on the amount of projects this command might take a while.
+Additionally, a 2 seconds sleep time had to be added in between clones in order not to be blocked by Gitlab API.

 ### FORK